hpcleuven/VscDocumentation/source/access/mfa_login.rst

 On Linux and MacOS it is common to use OpenSSH, which is commonly integrated in the local operating system.
 For detailed information, please refer to :ref:`setting up your SSH agent for Linux and MacOS <SSH agent>`.

-Before using your agent, it is best to verify the state of your agent:
+Below, we provide recommendations on incorporating MFA in your new or existing SSH setup.

-- Open a terminal
+- Before using your agent, it is best to verify the state of your agent.

-- Verify if your agent is running with ``ssh-add -l``.
+  Open a terminal.
+Verify if your agent is running with ``ssh-add -l``.
   If it is not running you will get the following error:
   ``Could not open a connection to your authentication agent``

-- If this is the case, start your agent with ``eval $(ssh-agent)``
+  If this is the case, start your agent with ``eval $(ssh-agent)``

 - You now need to create or adapt a profile for the cluster in your ~/.shh/config file.